Since We've Become Translucent

-Since We've Become Translucent is the sixth studio album by the grunge band Mudhoney, released in 2002.
-The album was the first to be recorded after the departure of their original bassist, Matt Lukin, three years earlier.
+Since We've Become Translucent is the sixth studio album by American rock band Mudhoney, released in 2002.
+The album was the first to be recorded after the departure of their original bassist Matt Lukin, three years earlier.
 It was also the first to be released through Sub Pop after the band returned to the label.

 Since We've Become Translucent marked a prominent change in the band's sound.
-The album was a departure from their typical garage-oriented sound and features a relatively accessible rock sound.
+The album departed from their typical grunge sound and features a relatively accessible rock sound.
 However, on tracks such as "Baby, Can You Dig the Light?", psychedelica, synthpop, and jazz are explored.

+The bulk of the album was recorded over three weekends with three different producers – Johnny Sangster, Martin Feveyear and Scott Colburn – between November 2001 and February 2002.
+The band focused on three songs at a time, which they rehearsed and recorded before moving on to the next songs.
+This approach would also be used on the band's next album Under a Billion Suns.
+One track, "Inside Job", was recorded with Jack Endino in a single day in April 2000 with former MC5 Wayne Kramer on bass, before new bassist Guy Maddison joined the band in 2001.